 - Orientation including online pre-event training

 - Validation and / or certification of learning.

 Further information on the programme full be published here during the year as we get closer to the event.
 You will also be able to register for the event here.

 Flying to Ireland

 Transfer by bus is the most direct and convenient way to get to Galway City from Dublin Airport.
-Buses depart every 30 minutes from outside the terminal building at Dublin Airport direct to Galway.
+Buses depart every 30 / 45 minutes from outside the terminal building at Dublin Airport direct to Galway.
 This bus journey takes 2 hours and 30 minutes.
 Two companies operate a bus service: CityLink (timetable) and GoBus.ie (timetable).
-Both companies have new, air conditioned buses with free wifi, toilets and reclining seats.
-The journey is on motorway between the two cities and buses make only one stop to pick up or drop off in Dublin City Centre.
-A limited number of services go direct from Dublin Airport to Galway with no stops which are listed in the timetables.
+Both companies offer modern, air-conditioned buses with free wifi, toilets and reclining seats.
+The journey is on the motorway between the two cities and buses make only one stop to pick up or drop off in Dublin City Centre.
+A limited number of services go direct non-stop from Dublin Airport to Galway with no stops which are listed in the timetables.
 Galway Coach Station is in the centre of Galway and close to all accommodation and attractions.